scanny/python-pptx/docs/dev/analysis/sld-slide.rst

 --------

 PowerPoint assigns a unique integer identifier to a slide when it is created.
+Note that this identifier is only present in the presentation part, and maps to a relationship ID; it is not recorded in the XML of the slide itself.
-The identifier is only unique within a presentation, and takes the form of an integer starting at 256 and incrementing by one for each new slide.
+Therefore the identifier is only unique within a presentation.
+The ID takes the form of an integer starting at 256 and incrementing by one for each new slide.
 Changing the ordering of the slides does not change the id.
 The id of a deleted slide is not reused, although I'm not sure whether it's clever enough not to reuse the id of the last added slide when it's been deleted as there doesn't seem to be any record in the XML of the max value assigned.

 XML specimens